 where Cincmax is the maximum value of Cinc, θ0 is the x value of the sigmoid midpoint and k is the logistic growth rate or steepness of the curve.

 The resulting coefficients for LCAmax, θ0 and k after the nls fit to the VoxRS dataset 0.381, 46.864 and 25.8 respectively for PWL.
 For FT the resulting coefficients for LCAmax, θ0 and k from nls were 0.381, 46.864 and 25.8 respectively.
 A logistic function was selected to model this relationship, as its shape was deemed most appropriate to represent the change in Cp with trajectory angle.
 This choice reflects the observed slow increase in Cp at near vertical trajectory angles.
 The logistic function also captures the non-linear increase at more horizontal trajectory angles, where snowflakes encounter more canopy area in the middle and lower section of individual trees.
-Additionally, the function effectively represents the gradual levelinglevelling off of Cp as it approaches full coverage (value of one).
+Additionally, the function effectively represents the gradual leveling off of Cp as it approaches full coverage (value of one).

 Simulated Cp using Equation 10 is shown in the dashed lines in the top row of Figure 11 and follows closely to the VoxRS measured mean Cp.
 Model error statistics shown in Table 4 demonstrate that Equation 10 performed well, with a mean bias and RMSE of 0.001 and 0.0054 respectively for PWL, and -0.0004 and 0.0079 for FT.
 In contrast, Table 4 reveals that the Hedstrom & Pomeroy (1998) method produced significantly less accurate estimates of Cp, with a mean bias and RMSE of -0.201 and 0.233 respectively for PWL, and -0.260 and 0.324 for FT.